EngineHub/WorldEditDocs/source/localisation.rst

 Localisation
 ============

-WorldEdit has inbuilt support for localisation, sourced from community-contributed translations on CrowdIn.
+WorldEdit has inbuilt support for localisation, sourced from community-contributed translations on Crowdin.
 These translations are included within WorldEdit releases, so all languages are supported out of the box.
 WorldEdit uses the language set on each player's Minecraft client to handle translations, so every player will see text in the language that they've defined.

 This means that on multilingual servers, every player can use their preferred language, rather than having to use a single server-defined language.